-Career Readiness, L ife Literacies and Key Skills Standard Performano ce Expectations Core Ideas 9.1.12.CFR.1 service, and charities in cor Compare and contrast the role of philanthropy, volunteer service, and charities in community development and quality of life in a variety of cultures.
-9.1.12.CFR.2 Summarize causes importa organizations you seek to s with similar missions. ant to you and compare support to other organizations vitally important roles in supporting the interests of local and global communities.
-9.1.12.EG.4 - Explain the relationship between your personal financial situation and the broader economic and governmental policies.
-9.2.12.CAP.13 = Analyze how the economic, social, and political conditions of a time period can affect the labor market.
-9.4.12.Cl.1 - Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
+Career Readiness, Life Literacies and Key Skills Standard Core Ideas 9.1.12.CFR.1 Compare and contrast the role of philanthropy, volunteer service, and charities in community development and quality of life in a variety of cultures.
+Philanthropic, charitable, and entrepreneurial organizations play distinctly different but 9.1.12.CFR.2 Summarize causes important to you and compare organizations you seek to support to other organizations with similar missions. vitally important roles in supporting the interests of local and global communities.
+9.1.12.EG.4 Explain the relationship between your personal financial situation and the broader economic and governmental policies.
+There are different ways you can influence government policy to improve your financial situation.
+9.2.12.CAP.13 Analyze how the economic, social, and political conditions of a time period can affect the labor market.
+An individual's income and benefit needs and financial plan can change over time.
+9.4.12.Cl.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
+With a growth mindset, failure is an important part of success.
 9.4.12.CT.1 Identify problem-solving strategies used in the development of an innovative product or practice (e.g., 1.1.12acc.C1b, 2.2.12.PF.3).
-9.4.12.CT.2 Explain the potential benefits of collaborating to enhance critical thinking and problem solving (e.g., 1.3E.12profCR3.a).
-Central Idea/Enduring Understanding: Effective readers use strategies before, during, and after reading to construct and extend meaning according to the text and purpose.
-Essential/Guiding Question: How do our interactions defi ne us?
-Various types of texts ideas. are used to communicate
+Collaboration with individual with diverse experiences cal aid in the problem-solving 9.4.12.CT.2 Explain the potential benefits of collaborating to enhance critical thinking and problem solving (e.g., 1.3E.12profCR3.a). process, particularly for global issues where diverse solutions are needed.

+Central Idea/Enduring Understanding:

+Effective readers use strategies before, during, and after reading to construct and extend meaning according to the text and purpose.